iaceene/MiniTalk_42/README.md

-# Minitalk 42
+# Minitalk

-**Minitalk 42** is a simple project that demonstrates inter-process communication using Unix signals.
+a simple project that demonstrates inter-process communication using Unix signals.
 It involves creating a **server** and a **client**, where the client sends messages to the server using signals, and the server decodes and handles those messages.

 ## Features
 - **Server-Client Communication** using signals